 As more technology emerges, the Franklin Local School District has been adept with keeping up with the constant changes to avoid creating a digital divide.
 Rather than just being able to provide simple internet access, Franklin Local can exceedingly provide enough bandwidth and wireless connectivity to support 21st Century Learning.

-During the 2014-2015 and 2015-2016 school years, Franklin Local School District implemented a program that provides students in grades 3-12 with direct one-to-one access to an educational technological device that supports and maximizes student learning.
-Also, students in grades K-2 have access to classroom devices that support learning.
+The Franklin Local School District implemented a program that provides students in grades K-12 with direct one-to-one access to an educational technological device that supports and maximizes student learning.

 To further support next-generation learning, teachers are provided with up-to-date modern professional development.
 This professional development has enabled teachers to successfully implement digital curriculum, online based learning, blended learning, digital assessments, and increased student-teacher collaboration.